Say hello to our fostering panel!

 You and your assessing Social Worker will be invited to attend Panel.

-The Fostering Panel will meet with your Social Worker first and then you will be invited to meet the Panel to join in the discussion.
+The panel members meet first to discuss your report and then you and your assessing social worker will be invited into the meeting to join in the discussion.

-The Panel will ask you questions and you will have an opportunity to ask questions of your own.
+The Panel will ask you any questions they may have, and then you will have an opportunity to ask questions of your own.

 The Chairperson will tell you of the Panel’s recommendation.